breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 The code snippet we have provided below can be inserted into the app.js file and will provide the foundation of your express application.
 This includes your server setup.

-!!! example "Code: Express Application & Server Code"
+!!! example "Express Application & Server Code"

     ```js
       const express = require("express");